danczar/tendril/README.md

 ## What It Does

-Tendril is a desktop app that splits audio tracks into individual stems using [Demucs](https://github.com/adefossez/demucs), a state-of-the-art AI model for music source separation.
+Tendril is a desktop app that splits audio tracks into individual stems using [Demucs](https://github.com/adefossez/demucs).

 - **Search YouTube** and download audio directly, or process local files
 - **Separate into 4 stems**: vocals, drums, bass, other
 - **Create an instrumental mix** automatically (drums + bass + other)
 - **Export** to WAV, FLAC, MP3, or AAC
-- **GPU-accelerated** — uses MPS on Apple Silicon, CUDA on NVIDIA GPUs, with automatic detection
+- **GPU-accelerated** — MPS on Apple Silicon, CUDA on NVIDIA GPUs, automatic detection

-No Python.
-No Electron.
-One binary that manages its own dependencies.
+- **Self-contained** — manages its own dependencies at runtime

 ## Install